VincentMccord/Vincentrepo/README.md

-The Dutch Republic emerged as a dominant economic power in the 17th century, with Amsterdam becoming a leading financial center and hub for international trade.
+The mechanization of agriculture in the 19th century, including the invention of the reaper and other farm machinery, increased agricultural productivity and led to the consolidation of landholdings.